Clwyd – pronounced “cloo-id” – is the Scout area which covers the unitary authorities of Denbighshire, Flintshire and

 Our location is shown by the purple area on the map below.

 The person who is responsible for supporting scouting in Clwyd Area is the area commissioner, Jake Myatt.
-The area commissioner is the ‘line manager’ of the district commissioners and reports to the chief scout.
+The area commissioner is the ‘line manager’ of the district commissioners and reports to the chief commissioner of wales.

 Jake is supported by a team of people who, together with the district commissioners, make up the area team.

 Assistant Area Commissioner (Activities)